will357/github_lean/README.md

 # github_lean
-learn the operation of git hub
+learn the operation of git hub in new branch